 Here are a few things to keep in mind as you evaluate your current occupation and consider the possibility of looking for a new job.
 When trying to decide if you're cut out for a certain profession, ask yourself the following three questions: 1) Do I have a passion for this kind of work?
 2) Do I possess the required background and skills?
 And 3) Do I feel called to do this?
 If you can say "yes" to all three, then go for it.
 There's an excellent chance that you'll find success and fulfillment along that path.

-If you think it might be helpful to discuss these ideas at greater length with a member of the Focus team, our staff counselors would consider it a privilege to speak with you over the phone.
-You can contact our Counseling Department for a free consultation at this number.
-They'll be happy to assist you in any way they can.
+If you think it might be helpful to discuss these ideas at greater length, call us.
+Our staff counselors would consider it a privilege to speak with you over the phone for a free consultation.

 Balance Work and Family